Terreii/use-pouchdb/docs/basics/sync.md

 // )
 ```

-The `skip_setup: true` is imported, because we didn't login in yet.
+The `skip_setup: true` is only imported when we didn't login in yet.

 ### Sign up